SmartlyDressedGames/Unturned-Docs/assets/physics-material-asset.rst

 - MeleeImpact: melee attack hitting surface.
 - ShotgunShellBounce: used by vanilla shotgun particle collision audio.

+**TireMotionEffect** :ref:`Asset Pointer <doc_data_assetptr>` to :ref:`Effect Asset <doc_assets_effect>`: Effect to spawn while driving on this material.
+Its transform is set to the ground hit position with the Z axis aligned to the wheel's up vector and rotated according to forward/reverse speed.
+The vanilla effects use the rate over distance emission mode.

 **IsArable** *bool*: If true, crops can be planted on this material.

 **HasOil** *bool*: If true, oil drills can be placed on this material.
 Note at the time of writing (2022-02-10) oil drills can only be placed on terrain materials.